Meinhard of Neuhaus: Life

 During the siege of Křemže in 1423, Žižka sent Captain Jan Hvězda of Vicemilic with some troops to take Telč, where Zdeňek of Sternberg acted as guardian of Menhart's younger brothers John and Henry.
 Menhart came to the rescue, with John of Guttenstein and other nobles and 3000 infantry.
 He defeated Jan Hvězda in battle, reportedly killing 300 Taborites.

-On 31 October 1425, Menhart fought at Kamenice (Kamnitz) against a Taborite army led by Andreas Prokop and Bohuslav of Schwanberg.
+On 31 October 1425, Menhart fought at Kamenice (Kamnitz) against a Taborite army led by Prokop the Great and Bohuslav of Schwanberg.
 Afterwards, the Taborites devastated several Hradec possessions and the city of Počátky.
 In November 1426, Menhart and Prokop agreed to a ceasefire.
 Around this time, Menhart also reconciled with John of Hradec at Telč, the son of another nobleman with the same name, who legally owned half of Hradec.
 The father had been driven out of Hradec by Oldřich V and had fled to Telč.

 In 1427, Menhart fought on the side of the Taborites, against the crusaders, who held their fourth crusade against the Hussites.
 The crusaders were defeated in the Battle of Tachov.
 In 1428, Menhart arranged a meeting between the Hussite leader Prokop and King Sigismund.

 In 1431, Menhart fought in the Battle of Domažlice, below Herštejn Castle at Kdyně.
 The Hussites again defeated the crusaders and the willingness to negotiate a peace deal grew among both the Catholics and the moderate Utraquists.
-Menhart publicly distanced himself from the Taborites and at the Diet at Kutna Hora, he demanded that educated men be sent to the Council of Basel, where they should promote the acceptance of the Four Articles of Prague.
+Menhart publicly distanced himself from the Taborites and at the Diet at Kutná Hora, he demanded that educated men be sent to the Council of Basel, where they should promote the acceptance of the Four Articles of Prague.
 The Taborites disagreed and then besieged the Catholic city of Plzeň, where the suffered a their final defeat in the 1434 Battle of Lipany.